Eagles' Haven community center opens after Parkland apparent suicides

 The opening of Eagles' Haven comes shortly after the news of the apparent suicides.

-Broward County Public Schools did not immediately respond to NBC News' request for comment and information about the services that were provided to students in the days, weeks, and months after the shooting.
+Broward County Public Schools did not immediately provide NBC News with a comment on its mental health initiatives but provided information about the services that were provided to students in the days, weeks, and months after the shooting.

 The school district said it immediately opened five locations for the Stoneman Douglas community for free mental health support, in addition to consulting with other school shooting survivors and the National Center for School Crisis and Bereavement.